farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 When there's a challenge that needs to be overcome, and there's a risk of failure, a player makes an `action roll`.

 The number of dice to roll depends on the `action` the character is doing.
-The list of possible action can be found on the character sheet.
+The list of possible action can be found in the character creation section.

-The action roll resolves what the PC is doing, as well as the NPC.
+The action roll acts as double duty.
+Which means that it resolves what the PC is doing, as well as the NPC.

 Here's what happens when a player makes an action roll:

+#### 1. Player Sets Their Goal

-- The player states their goal and which `action` they are using.
+The player states their goal and, which `action` they are using.

+#### 2. GM Sets the Position

-- The GM sets the position of the situation (`controlled`, `risky` or `desperate`)
+The GM sets the position of the situation based on what has been established in the narrative.

+- In a `controlled` position, the risk is limited.
+Even if things go wrong, there is a way out.
+- In a `risky` position, the situation is dangerous.
+If you fail, there will be repercussions.
+- In a `desperate` position, the odds are against you.
+Tempting to go against them might backfire heavily.

+By default, a an action roll is `risky.
+You wouldn’t be rolling if there was no risk involved

+#### 3. GM Sets the Effect Rating

-- The GM sets the effect rating of the action (`limited`, `standard` or `great`)
+The GM sets the effect rating of the action.

+- With a `great` effect, you achieve more than usual.
+- With a `standard` effect, you achieve what we would have expected.
+- With a `limited` effect, you achieve a partial or weak effect.

+#### 4. Player Evens the Odds

-- The player decide if they boost their roll (if a team member `assists` them, if they `push themselves` or if they `add tension` to the scene)
+The player decide if they want to even the odds.

+They can either

+- `Push themselves`: Consume `2 momentum` to get `+1d6` or an improved effect rating.
+- `Add tension` to the scene, to get `+1d6`.

+They can also receive assistance from another PC for an additional `1d6`.

+#### 5. Roll the Dice

-- Roll the dice and judge the result.
+Finally, the player rolls the dice, and the group judge the result.

-- If the result of the dice is higher than `3`, the PC gains `momentum`
+If the result of the dice is higher than `3`, the PC gains `momentum` from their action except if they pushed themselves.

 ## Momentum